 Wood siding, wood panel products, patterned lumber, wood shingles or shakes are preferred but not essential.
 Other claddings can also be used.
 Wood or clad wood windows and doors, mouldings and trim are preferred but are not essential.
 Wood decks, trellises, gazebos and landscape features used to enhance a building are not in themselves eligible.

 Wood doors, mouldings, paneling, flooring and cabinets that enhance the building interior will be considered, however, for the Interior Design category, project interiors must show significant use of these elements to be considered.

 Honor, Merit and Citation awards will be given at the discretion of the jury.
-Framed Award certificates will be distributed in the spring of 2016.
+Framed Award certificates and one copy of the 2017-18 Celebrating Excellence in Wood Architecture will be distributed in the spring of 2018.